Things Customer Service People Should Never Say

 If a customer asks for a particular item you carry, chances are he/she already looked for it and didn't see it.
-This could mean it's out of stock or possibly still in the stock room.
-Even if they haven't looked for it yet, the best customer service would be to either take them to the product or go get it for them.
+It could mean it's out of stock or possibly still in the stock room.
+Even if they haven't looked for it yet, the best customer service would be to either take them to the product or get it for them.

 Better: "Yes, we stock that.
 I'll go see if we have any."

-At the end of the day, the last thing a closing-shift employee wants to do is allow a shopper in after hours.
+The last thing a closing-shift employee wants to do is allow a shopper in after hours.
 Before turning away a potential sale, keep in mind that either the customer doesn't know the store hours or possibly the customer doesn't know what time it is.
 Neither is a reason to be abrupt.

 Better: "We close at __ o'clock and reopen at _ o'clock.
 Is there something I can quickly help you with now?"

 We've all heard this bad customer service phrase used by the busy or indifferent sales clerk.
 Sometimes they may point in the general direction.
 Other times they don't even lift their head to acknowledge the shopper.
 Make sure all store staff knows using this phrase is a big no-no.

 Better: "Follow me, I'll show you right where it is."

 I Can't Do That

 It is another negative customer service phrase that should be banned from all store staff.
 Either empower the employees or train them to take issues to a supervisor or store management.

 Better: "What I can do is ___."